corejourney/core-blog/content/about/_index.md

 - **Reading:** self explanatory I guess.
 I enjoy both non fiction and fiction.
 List of books I own [here!!!](/library)

+- **Language Learning:** I learn Chinese to not be a family embarassment and Korean because I thought the characters look cool once (true story)

 - **Music:** I like distracting myself with music.
 I don't have a favourite music artist because I'm a coward that can't commit, but my top listened in 2024 was:

   - [twikipedia](https://open.spotify.com/artist/2V8aJ7qCArKAmHAX7u81Sj?si=hTMZgmE_Q4yYITebnztC6Q)